Sitting at the lowest part of the brain stem, — one of the four main regions of the brain —, is a cone-shaped structure called the medulla oblongata.

-The medulla oblongata is the lowest part of the brain stem, one of the four main regions of the brain.
-This cone-shaped structure connects your brain to the spinal cord.
-It controls the function of your autonomous nervous system, and directs brain signals to their correct location.
+It connects your brain to the spinal cord and controls the function of your autonomous nervous system, and directs brain signals to their correct location.

-Although it is just 1.2 inches long, the medulla is without a doubt the most important part of the brain.
+Although it is just 1.2 inches long, the medulla is without a doubt one of the most important parts of the brain.

-In this article, we will highlight some of the main functions of the medulla oblongata, talk about the role it plays in the brain, and explain what would happen if your medulla got damaged.
+In this article, we will highlight some of the main functions of the medulla oblongata, talk about the role it plays in the brain, and explain what would happen if your medulla was injured.

 Medical dictionaries define medulla oblongata as a wide, stalk-like part of the vertebrate brain that connects to the spinal cord.
 It contains the nerve centers that are in control of involuntary vital functions.

-While examining the rabbit brain, Legallois removed the cerebrum and the cerebellum, only to discover that the rabbits could still breathe.
-However, the breathing ceased as soon as he removed the cone-shaped part at the bottom of the brain, which has since been known as the medulla oblongata.
+While examining a rabbit brain, Legallois removed the cerebrum and the cerebellum, only to discover that the rabbits could still breathe.
+However, the breathing ceased as soon as he removed the cone-shaped part at the bottom of the brain.

-What Is The Main Function Of The Medulla Oblongata?
+At Is the Main Function of the Medulla Oblongata?

 Whenever they’re performing brain surgery, doctors are extremely careful not to damage or otherwise injure the medulla oblongata.
 While injuries to most other parts of the brain – including the cerebellum and the cerebrum – can often be reversed, that’s rarely the case with the medulla.

-In fact, damage to the medulla can leave a series of long-term effects on the brain, as well as your whole body.
-These effects can range from mild (e.g. difficulty swallowing, numbness, or acid reflux) to severe (e.g. partial or total paralysis or impaired movement control.)
+Damage to the medulla can leave a series of long-term effects on the brain, as well as your whole body.

 As we have already explained, the medulla oblongata is in charge of the vital functions of the autonomic nervous system.
 These include breathing, blood circulation, and heart rate.

-If certain regions of the medulla that are responsible for those functions got damaged, it would likely cut the supply of blood or air to your brain, your heart, and other parts of your body, resulting in immediate death.
+If certain regions responsible for those functions were damaged, it would likely cut the supply of blood or air to your brain, your heart, and other parts of your body, resulting in immediate death.

 The human brain is one of the most fascinating structures in the universe.
 It has an endless capacity to grow, develop, and adapt – both physically and mentally.
 However, we all still have a lot to learn about our brains to be able to use them to their maximum potential.